Best Practices for Coding and Architecture¶

 User IDs¶

-and any of the user's PII (e.g. username and full name) to unauthorized users."
-Since we allow unauthorized/unregistered users to view many pages on the site, including the discussion forums, which are full of usernames and display data about users retrieved from our APIs, that rules out using the LMS user ID and LabXchange user ID in our APIs.
-Our REST API should use usernames to identify users throughout.
-This is simple, URL-friendly, and has the nice advantage that the usernames are the same in LabXchange and in the edX LMS (unlike the user IDs).
+These guidelines from edX require that "there must not be any APIs or pages that expose the association between the LMS user_id and any of the user's PII (e.g. username and full name) to unauthorized users."
+Since we allow unauthorized/unregistered users to view many pages on the site, including the discussion forums, which are full of usernames and display data about users retrieved from our APIs, that rules out using the LMS user ID in APIs.
+REST API should use usernames to identify users throughout.
+This is simple, URL-friendly, and has the nice advantage that the usernames are the same across all services (unlike the user IDs).

 Developer Experience¶